opencog/atomese-simd/Design-A.md

 ### Basic vector I/O
 Ability to stream data data to GPU.
 One-shot is a special case.
 Pseudocode:
+(Update August 2025: the pseudocode below uses the now-obsolete `sensory-v0` interfaces.
+These have been redesigned, and sensory version "half" is now in production.
+See the [examples](./examples) directory for working code.)
 ```
    ; Location of kernel code as path in local filesystem.
    ; OpenCLNode isA SensoryNode